z3h4/useful-commands/HTML & CSS/css.md

   - We have 2 properties for doing this.

+    1.  `grid-template-areas`

-    1.  `grid-template-areas`: we define this in our container.
+        - We define this in our container.

               grid-template-areas:
               "header  header"
               "sidebar main"
               "footer  footer";